EmbraceLife/myGOLexplorer/myGOLexplorerNOOP/README.md

 # myGOLexplorer

-my version is built upon [a processing demo](https://processing.org/examples/gameoflife.html) created by Joan Soler-Adillon.
+my version is built upon [a processing demo](https://processing.org/examples/gameoflife.html) created by Joan Soler-Adillon and game of life example from [Nature of Code](http://natureofcode.com/) by Daniel Shiffman.

 **Note**: master branch is obsolete, and the latest branch is most updated version.